PetrusBorges/ShoeBrand/README.md

 ## 📋 Project

-Este projeto é resultado de participação de uma aula no DesignCourse 🚀.
+This project is the result of participating in a class on DesignCourse 🚀.
-Nele foi possivel ter conhecimentos fundamentais de HTML, CSS e JavaScript.
+It was possible to have fundamental knowledge of HTML, CSS and JavaScript.

 [ShoeBrand - Petrus Borges](https://petrusborges-shoebrand.netlify.app)